Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 For optimal effectiveness, you can concentrate on regions that require more water.

-Also, you may program the system to operate when you aren’t home so your plants won’t become dehydrated while you’re away.
+You may also program the system to operate when you aren’t home so your plants won’t become dehydrated while you’re away.

 16. Grow Drought-Tolerant Perennial Plants

-For low maintenance front yard ideas, plant drought-tolerant shrubs.
-If you want to grow an annual plant that requires a lot of water because you love it, you can do so.
+For low-maintenance front yard ideas, plant drought-tolerant shrubs.
+You can also grow an annual plant that requires a lot of water because you love it.

 But, compared to a perennial that can withstand drought, it will require a lot of labor for only one growing season’s enjoyment.